iamjesco/project_flask_blog_api/README.md

 # Basic Flask API with SQLALCHEMY
-A basic version of a blog API using Flask with SqlAlchemy and Sqlite3.
+A basic version of a blog API using Flask with SqlAlchemy.
 Meaning of basic is that there's no use of Blueprints, routing classes or Swagger.
 Just plain routing functions.

 ### Tech